 Although those are all good questions that you have, before I dive into the Google PageRank (PR) metrics, let’s look at exactly what PageRank is and how it’s gained or lost.
 By understanding how PageRank is calculated, you can see its specific limitations in the evolving world of search as well as what it can still be used to measure effectively.

 What is PageRank?

-As far as a working definition of PageRank goes, you don’t need look any further than Google’s own Technology Overview page, which describes PageRank as:
+As far as a working definition of PageRank goes, you don’t need to look any further than Google’s own Technology Overview page, which talks about PageRank in the following way:

 When Google was founded, one key innovation was PageRank, a technology that determined the “importance” of a webpage by looking at what other pages link to it, as well as other data.

-Basically PageRank, which was also named after Google co-founder Larry Page, assigns a score to every page in its index based on the number of websites linking to it and the relative quality of these links.
+Basically PageRank, which was also named after Google’s co-founder Larry Page, assigns a score to every page in its index, based on the number of websites linking to it and the relative quality of these links.
 PageRank scores are reported on a 0-10 scale, with PR0 being the lowest indexed rank and PR10 being the highest.

-And if you are wondering how PageRank is exactly determined, according to PageRank Explained, the equation used to calculate PageRank is likely version of the following formula:
+If you are wondering how PageRank is exactly determined, according to PageRank Explained, the equation used to calculate PageRank is likely a version of the following formula: